Competitive Advantage of Huffman and Shannon-Fano Codes: Introduction

+Figure~\ref{fig:codetree} illustrates some of the terminology.
+The figure shows a code tree for a source of size $3$ with probabilities $\frac{5}{8}, \frac{1}{4}, \frac{1}{8}$ and corresponding codewords $0$, $10$, $11$.
+The tree has root $a$, the leaves are nodes $b,d,e$, and the internal nodes are $a,c$.
+The tree is complete since the non-root nodes come in sibling pairs, namely $d,e$ and $b,c$.
+This is a Huffman tree, since the two smallest nodes $d,e$ were first combined, followed by the next two smallest nodes $b,c$ being combined.
+The tree is monotone since $1 = l(b) = l(c) < l(d)=l(e) = 2$ and $P(b), P(c) \ge P(d) , P(e)$.

 The \textit{Kraft sum} of a sequence of nonnegative integers $l_1, \dots, l_k$ is $2^{-l_1} + \dots + 2^{-l_k}$.
 We extend the definition of ``Kraft sum'' to also apply to sets of source symbols or sets of nodes in a code tree as follows.
 The Kraft sum $K(A)$ of any collection $A$ of leaves is the Kraft sum of the corresponding sequence of codeword lengths.
-The Kraft sum $K(A)$ of any collection $A$ of nodes having no common leaf descendents is the Kraft sum of the set of all leaf descendents of $A$ in the tree.
+The Kraft sum $K(A)$ of any collection $A$ of nodes having no common leaf descendants is the Kraft sum of the set of all leaf descendants of $A$ in the tree.
 The Kraft sum of a collection of source symbols is the Kraft sum of the corresponding leaves in a code tree.
-The well-known Kraft inequality and its converse are stated next. \begin{lemma}[Kraft, e.g.,~{\cite[Theorem 5.2.1]{Cover-Thomas-book-2006}}] The codeword lengths $l_1, \dots, l_n$ of any prefix code satisfy $2^{-l_1} + \dots + 2^{-l_n} \le 1$.
-Conversely, if a sequence $l_1, \dots, l_n$ of positive integers satisfies $2^{-l_1} + \dots + 2^{-l_n} \le 1$, then there exists a binary prefix code whose codeword lengths are $l_1, \dots, l_n$. \end{lemma} The following lemma \footnote{ The proof follows easily from the proof of Theorem 5.1.1 in the Cover-Thomas textbook ~\cite{Cover-Thomas-book-2006}.
-A more general result can be found in Theorem 2.5.19 of the Berstel-Perrin-Reutenauer textbook ~\cite{Berstel-Perrin-Reutenauer-book-2009}. } expresses an equality condition for Lemma~\ref{lem:Kraft-Inequality}. \begin{lemma} A prefix code is complete if and only if its Kraft sum equals $1$. \end{lemma} We have defined sources and prefix codes to be finite throughout this paper, but we note that a complete infinite prefix code need not have Kraft sum $1$ (e.g., see \cite{Linder-Tarokh-Zeger}).

 For a subset $A$ of a source's alphabet and for a Huffman code $H$ for the source, we say the \textit{Huffman-Kraft sum} of $A$ is

 where we reuse the ``$K$'' notation.
 Note that the Huffman-Kraft sum of $A$ is the (usual) Kraft sum of the Huffman codeword lengths of the symbols in $A$.